yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 ---
 OK, I will admit that this title is rather hyperbole, a click-bait.
 However, it is also not a lie.

 Here is the story.
 I am adding full-text search capability to [Datalevin](https://github.com/juji-io/datalevin), a Datalog database that we open sourced last year.
 For this task, I have decided to write a search engine from scratch instead of using an existing search library.
 [Here](https://github.com/juji-io/datalevin/blob/search/doc/search.md#rationale) are some rationales for this decision.
-Today I finished the main work of the search engine, and ran some [benchmark](https://github.com/juji-io/datalevin/tree/search/search-bench) comparison with [Apache Lucene](https://lucene.apache.org/), the venerable Java search library, and found that the Datalevin search engine is 75% faster on average than Lucene, while 3 times faster at the median.
-Since Lucene is such a dominant force in the full text search, I think it might be worth to write about it.
+Today I finished the main work of the search engine, and ran some [benchmark](https://github.com/juji-io/datalevin/tree/search/search-bench) comparison with [Apache Lucene](https://lucene.apache.org/), the venerable Java search library, and found that the Datalevin search engine is 75% faster on average than Lucene, while 3 times faster at the median point.
+Since Lucene is such a dominant force in the full text search, I think it might be of broad interest to write about it.

 Yes, it is true.
 The search engine is [less than 600 lines of Clojure code](https://github.com/juji-io/datalevin/blob/search/src/datalevin/search.clj).

 ## Lucene is Hard to Beat

 Lucene has over 20 years of history, with perhaps hundreds of man-year of work behind her development.
 Any search engines coming out with better numbers than Lucene is suspicious of lying, incompetence in benchmarking, or both.
 I will not name names, but a Google search should show some examples of those.
 Obviously, I would not want to add Datalevin to such a hall of shame.
-Please do report any errors in my [benchmark](https://github.com/juji-io/datalevin/tree/search/search-bench).
+Please do report any errors in my [benchmarking](https://github.com/juji-io/datalevin/tree/search/search-bench).

 ## Better Search Algorithm